 The JCSA gives notice that the following substances are also deemed to be prohibited substances when present above these thresholds:

 • Prednisolone – 0.01 microgram free prednisolone per millilitre in urine

 • Total carbon dioxide – 36 millimoles per litre in plasma

 • Arsenic – 0.3 microgram total arsenic per millilitre in urine

-• Cobalt at a mass concentration of 100 micrograms per litre in urine or 25 micrograms per litre in plasma
+• Total cobalt at a mass concentration of 0.1 micrograms per millilitre in urine or 0.025 microgram total cobalt (free and protein bound) per millilitre in plasma

 • Dimethyl sulphoxide – 15 micrograms per millilitre in urine or 1 microgram per millilitre in plasma